Books by Debi Bower available on Amazon - shop now

 Chautauqua

-Chautauqua Lake is 17 miles long and 2 miles wide at its greatest width.
+Chautauqua Lake stretches 17 miles long and reaches up to 2 miles in width at its widest point.
 It is also one of the highest navigable lakes in North America.
-Ride on the Chautauqua Belle, a replica of a sternwheeler steamboat, or the free Bemus Point-Stow ferry, a nine-car cable-guided ferry.
+Enjoy a ride on the Chautauqua Belle, a replica of a sternwheeler steamboat, or take the free Bemus Point-Stow ferry, a nine-car cable-guided ferry.

-Long Point State Park and Midway State Park are located on the eastern shore.
-Chautauqua Institution is located on the northwest side of the lake, Jamestown to the south, and NY-17 crosses over the middle like a tightening belt.
+Long Point State Park and Midway State Park are situated on the eastern shore.
+Chautauqua Institution is on the northwest side of the lake, with Jamestown to the south, and NY-17 runs across the middle like a tightening belt.

 Northeast of Syracuse

 Oneida Lake is the largest lake in New York State.
-While not considered one of the Finger Lakes, Oneida is sometimes referred to as their “thumb.”
+While it is not considered one of the Finger Lakes, Oneida is sometimes called their “thumb.”
 (Well, so is Cazenovia.)
-Because it is shallow (average depth of 22 feet), it is warmer than the deeper Finger Lakes in summer, and its surface freezes solidly in winter.
+Because it is shallow, with an average depth of 22 feet, it is warmer than the deeper Finger Lakes during summer, and its surface freezes solidly in winter.

-Oneida Lake is a remnant of Glacial Lake Iroquois, a large prehistoric lake formed when glaciers blocked (from downstream) the flow of the St. Lawrence River.
+Oneida Lake is a remnant of Glacial Lake Iroquois, a large prehistoric lake formed when glaciers blocked the St. Lawrence River from flowing downstream.

 Enjoy its shores from Frenchman Island State Park and Verona Beach State Park.
-Four different counties (Madison, Onondaga, Oswego, and Oneida) also line Oneida Lake.
+Four counties—Madison, Onondaga, Oswego, and Oneida—also border Oneida Lake.

 Cobbs Hill Lake Riley cover